-The package converts input annotations to standardized, wide-table CSV dataframes.
+Taking advantage of this, the package converts input annotations to standardized, wide-table CSV dataframes10.
 The columns in these wide-table formats have been determined based on previous work, and are largely specific to the goal of studying infants' language environment and production.
+However, users can introduce custom columns if required.

 Annotations are indexed into a unique CSV dataframe which stores their location in the dataset, the set of annotations they belong to, and the recording and time interval they cover.
 The index, therefore, allows an easy retrieval of all the annotations that cover any given segment of audio, regardless of their original format and the naming conventions that were used.
 The system interfaces well with extant annotation standards.
-Currently, ChildProject supports: LENA annotations in .its (Xu et al., 2008); ELAN annotations following the ACLEW DAS template (Casillas et al. 2017, imported using Pympi: Lubbers and Torreira 2013-2021); as well as rttm files outputted by ACLEW tools, namely the Voice Type Classifier (VTC) by Lavechin et al. (2020), the Linguistic Unit Count Estimator (ALICE) by Räsänen et al. (2020), and the VoCalisation Maturity Network (VCMNet) by Futaisi et al. (2019).
+Currently, ChildProject supports: LENA annotations in .its (Xu et al., 2008); ELAN annotations following the ACLEW DAS template (Casillas et al. 2017, imported using Pympi: Lubbers and Torreira 2013-2021); CHAT annotations (MacWhinney, 2000b); as well as rttm files outputted by ACLEW tools, namely the Voice Type Classifier (VTC) by Lavechin et al. (2020), the Linguistic Unit Count Estimator (ALICE) by Räsänen et al. (2020), and the VoCalisation Maturity Network (VCM-Net) by Futaisi et al. (2019).
 Users can also adapt routines for file types or conventions that vary.
 For instance, users can adapt the ELAN import developed for the ACLEW DAS template for their own template (e.g., https://github.com/LAAC-LSCP/ChildProject/discussions/204); and examples are also provided for Praat's .TextGrid files (Boersma, 2006).
 The package also supports custom, user-defined conversion routines.